Are you planning a trip to Bohol? Then you are likely looking for reliable and up-to-date information on the ferry services between these two places.

 Once you have arrived at the port on Tagbilaran, you will see both tricycles and taxis waiting for passengers.
 A tricycle to Alona Beach in Panglao will cost you about 300 Pesos (negotiable) and a taxi about 700-800 Pesos (also negotiable, they don’t like to use the meter here).

-Alternatively, you can rent a motorcycle at the port.
+Alternatively, you can rent a motorbike at the port.
 However, I think that’s very expensive: They charge about 400-500 Pesos per day for an old and shitty scooter.
 I think they arrange the prices with each other.
 You can get a much newer and nicer bike on Alona Beach for about 350 Pesos.

 Video of Ferry Ride from Cebu to Tagbilaran (Bohol)